hashicorp/consul/website/content/README.md

 Reasons to use partials:

-- You need to repeate the same information, such as steps or requirements, across runtimes or cloud providers
+- You need to repeat the same information, such as steps or requirements, across runtimes or cloud providers
 - You need to reference tables, especially ones that contain version numbers that are updated for each Consul release
 - You need to include a configuration example that can be reused in both reference and usage contexts

-## How to build out content over time
+### Document new Consul features

 1. Create a file `name.mdx` that serves as an overview combining explanation, usage, and reference information.
 2. When you need more pages, move the file to a folder with `name` and change the filename to `index.mdx`.